One Hundred Sixty Nine

 ‘I doubt they are done, their idea of drawing us to them wasn’t well thought out.
 We can sense them, but they don’t sense us, even using one of them as bait, how would it help them locate us?’

 ‘They thought there was a Shaolin involved, apparently they can sense Shaolin, even if the monk is in ordinary street clothes.
-Zero says it’s because Shaolin started Qi training, energy control, and the original Shadows were monks who got greedy and pressed too hard shorted too many neurons, left them with broken brains.’
+Zero says it’s because Shaolin have used Qi for centuries and the original Shadows were monks who got greedy and pressed too hard, shorted too many neurons, left them with broken brains.’

 ‘We need to find a Shaolin temple, a real one, not just a Gung Fu school.
 The old ones may have insight into Shadows we do not.
 As you say, knowing the enemy’s strengths and weaknesses is half the battle.’